Chiefbark/AEM-Docs/Readme.md

 # Adobe Experience Manager

-For this guide you need to install some software:
+For this guide you need to install some software: JDK 8, Apache Maven, IntelliJ IDEA
-- JDK 8
-- Apache Maven
-- IntelliJ IDEA

 Table of contents
 - [Adobe Experience Manager](#adobe-experience-manager)